DragonBuild/dragon/README.md

 It was created with the goal of being writable by hand, without the help of a "New Instance Creator".
 Dragon's NIC is being worked on; It is however, lightly on hold, so as not to encourage new users to leap into this project just yet.

+DragonMake can also optionally hold the `control`, `preinst`, `postinst`, etc. file values inside itself instead of requiring manually creating them

 ### "Modules" and the "Project"

 Regardless of folder layout, there are no "subprojects" in dragon.
 Instead, you have a single "Project", which then has "Modules" (your tweak, your prefs, etc).